About this Article

 Chambers typically have networking events that they call "mixers" every month.
 Members attend for free, and visitors can either attend for free for the first time, or pay a small fee.

 - Attend Mixers for Free - If this is your first time attending one of their mixers, you should call them and let them know that you are evaluating their membership, and you can get in for free.

-- Mixers are Overrated - You will see the same people over and over and over again.
-This is one of the primary downsides of chamber membership, is that once the pond is fished, you won't get a lot of bites.
+- Mixers are Overrated - You will see the same people over and over and over again at chamber mixers.
+This is one of the primary downsides of chamber membership, is that once the pond is fished, the effort isn't worth it.
 If your goal is more socially oriented and you work for one of the typical cast of chamber-centric local businesses (realtors, car sales, insurance salepeople, home inspection, mortgage brokers, sign company, exterminator) and you like to drink cocktails and eat finger food, then by all means join the chamber and go at it.
 But if you are a busy local professional like I was (before we focused on national work), these mixers have a limited appeal and they get tedious very quickly.
 If you are a chamber member already and you are a business owner, consider sending one of your staff in your place.
 It might be a good perk for them, and it will save you a lot of time You don't need to be the face at all of these events.
 I always noticed that the smarter business owners were not there at the mixers - it was their salesperson.
 Do the same.

 7. Hacking the Chamber Trade Show

 Chambers typically work closely with local event venues and hotels, and they use those relationships to have events where they can sell booths.
 This is a big moneymaker for the chamber, and it is totally 100% hackable by you.
 They call these events "Expos" or "Tabletop Mixers" and they have other titles for them as well.